-Metric Definition Calculation methodology Climate Value-at-Risk This is the potential absolute loss in value the portfolio may experience based on its expected misalignment to a net zero pathway.
-Policy risk Market risk VaR Morningstar Sustaina on the policy costs of reduced market dem only assessed for the based on a discounted 2050, expressed as a The risk that market behaviour evolves such that there is less demand for a fossil fuel-based products.
-Ited by our appointed this lytics.
-Value at Risk (Value of expected emissions and and, where applicable (recoil & gas sector).
-It is a led cash flow model for the percentage.
-This provides these scores to the portfalytics' methodology.
-R) is measured based d the impact of narket VaR is currently cumulative value he years from now untildes a VaR at the stock Productive Capacity Loss The percentage of annual productivity disruption due to component failure, damage, repairs, and non-physical damage related loss (e.g., disruptive heat stress) of own operations.
+Metric Climate Value-at-Risk This is the potential absolute loss in value the portfolio may experience based on its expected misalignment to a net zero pathway.
+Calculation methodology Policy risk Market risk VaR The risk that regulatory action will increase costs to an organisation through carbon pricing mechanisms. + The risk that market behaviour evolves such that there is less demand for a fossil fuel-based products.
+The potential absolute loss in value the comany may experience from a transition to a low carbon economy.
+Morningstar Sustain on the policy costs reduced market der only assessed for the based on a discoun 2050, expressed as naly of e mar ne c ited s a p d by our appointed third- tics.
+Value at Risk (VaR) is expected emissions and to d, where applicable (man oil & gas sector).
+It is a cur cash flow model for the percentage.
+This provides ese scores to the portfolic tics' methodology. s measured based the impact of rket VaR is currently mulative value years from now until a VaR at the stock Productive Capacity Loss The percentage of annual productivity disruption due to component failure, damage, repairs, and non-physical damage related loss (e.g., disruptive heat stress) of own operations.
 The total disruption/outage for each issuer is based on the individual asset failure probability for each of their assets.
 This failure probability includes both the average annual probabilities of event occurrence as well as the vulnerability of the asset and its components.
 It is calculated by our appointed third-party data provider, Morningstar Sustainalytics.
 We apply a weighted average to the holdings data to aggregate the output to the portfolio level.

-Metric Definition Calculation methodology Asset Damage Risk The degree to which an asset is susceptible to direct damage from physical hazards, such as wildfires, floods, extreme winds, etc. It is measured as the ratio of expected loss to asset's replacement cost, and is calculated by our appointed third-party data provider, Morningstar Sustainalytics.
+Metric Definition Calculation methodology Asset Damage Risk The degree to which and direct damage from phy wildfires, floods, extrem sical hazards, such as It is measured as the ratio of expected loss to asset's replacement cost, and is calculated by our appointed third-party data provider, Morningstar Sustainalytics.
 We apply a weighted average to the holdings data to aggregate the output to the portfolio level.
 Fossil fuel exposure The exposure of the assets to thermal coal extraction and generation, oil & gas generation and production, and oil sands.
-An aggregation of the companies that have a greater than 0% revenue exposure to thermal coal extraction and generation, oil & gas generation and production, and oil sands.
-Carbon intense sectors Certain material sectors are deemed high impact based on GHG emissions in their value chain.
+An aggregation of the companies that have a greater than 0% revenue exposure to thermal coal extraction and generation, oil & g generation and production, and oil sands.
+Carbon intense based on GHG emissions in their value chain.
 Transition of high impact material sectors are critical to achieving net zero and are those linked to the company focus lists of Climate Action 100+ and the Transition Pathway Initiative, plus banks, real estate, agriculture, forestry, and fishing.
-Currently these sectors equate to: We have followed the Institutional Investors Group on Climate Change's Net Zero Investment Framework 2.0 definition of high impact material sectors.
+Currently these sectors equate to: ns in their value chain.
+It material sectors are zero and are those linked sts of Climate Action In Pathway Initiative, plus culture, forestry, and We have followed the Institutional Investors Group on Climate Change's Net Zero Investment Framework 2.0 definition of high impact material sectors.
 Agriculture, forestry, and fishing Airlines Aluminium Automobiles Banking Cement Chemicals Consumer goods services Coal and diversified mining Electric utilities Food producers Industrials Oil and gas (plus distribution) Paper Real estate Shipping Steel Transportation